Five things to know about Trump’s Facebook ban

 Trump is still banned from Facebook, for now

 Trump is still locked out of his account and will remain unable to post to the site at least as long as it takes Facebook to consider the board’s recommendations.
 That means his near-total blackout from major social media sites, including Twitter and YouTube, remains unchanged.
-Trump does have some ways to communicate online.
+Trump does have other ways to communicate online.
 He can put out news releases through his office, or post thoughts and announcements to his new website.

-While the Oversight Board upheld the social network’s ban of Trump, it did send the decision back to the company to review.
+While the Oversight Board upheld the social network’s ban of Trump, it did send the decision back to the company to clarify.
 Facebook had announced an “indefinite” suspension of Trump on Jan.
 7, but the board said that isn’t one of the company’s standard penalties for breaking its rules.
 Instead, Facebook typically issues time-limited suspensions or disables the user’s account permanently.

 The board said that Facebook created a problem when it established a new type of suspension for Trump.